 Like the Tunnels of Disneyland

-Let’s compare this with Disneyland: you may not care about how the magic comes to life, as long as it is entertaining for you.
+Let’s compare this with Disneyland: you may not care about how the magic comes to life, as long as you are entertained.
 In the same way you don’t care how Web content in your language was created, as long as it conveys the information you need.

-But there are underground tunnels in Disneyland, with thousands of people and a lot of machinery interacting to make your experience perfect.
+But there are many behind-the-scenes tunnels in Disneyland, with thousands of people and a lot of machinery interacting to make your experience perfect.
 The same is true for multilingual Web content creation: it’s a complex process, often involving many people, tasks and tools: content creation in one language, preparation for localization, and actual translation into potentially dozens of languages, quality assurance, and much more.

 Like in the tunnels beneath Disneyland, you can be sure that communication in such complex workflows is key to making things work correctly, in a timely and cost-effective manner.
 ITS 2.0 provides standard meta-data to support that communication, with a focus on automation: ITS 2.0 helps integrate content management systems, machine translation engines and computer assisted translation tools as well as human players.
 It enables them to work together seamlessly to reduce the overheads associated with building your Disneyland in your language.